karriereat/mocky-template/readme.md

 # Mocky Template
-This repository provides a implementation template for [Mocky](https://github.com/karriereat/mocky).
+This repository provides an implementation template for [Mocky](https://github.com/karriereat/mocky).

 ## License
 Apache License 2.0 Please see [LICENSE](LICENSE) for more information.